Program Director's Message

 Thank you for your interest in our program.
 It is a true honor to serve as the Program Director for the Family and Community Medicine Residency at Thomas Jefferson University Hospital.
 Our goal is to shape the future of healthcare in this country by training leaders in primary care, medical education, research, community health and health policy.
 Our faculty, residents and staff share a deep commitment to education, research and diversity.
 In keeping with our departmental mission, an integral aspect of our residency training is our commitment to community, with a particular focus on the medically-underserved populations in Philadelphia.

-One of the aspects of our program that continues to impress me at Jefferson is the institutional respect for the Department of Family and Community Medicine.
+One of the aspects of our program that continues to impress me at Jefferson is the institutional respect for the Department of Family and Community Medicine, founded nearly 50 years ago!
 Our faculty and residents have a strong voice in medical education, community outreach, and research in our thriving university environment.
 Physicians from every department in the University refer ambulatory patients to our practice, Jefferson Family Medicine Associates (JFMA), for ongoing care.
 The Department is consulted regularly by other services at Jefferson for inpatient consultation.
 JFMA is the site for the majority of primary care activity within the University, and our Family Medicine inpatient service is one of the busiest and most diverse in the hospital.

 We have been fortunate to attract faculty members and residents who bring a varied and broad base of experience, as well as a dedication to excellence.
-Each faculty member is responsible for developing areas of special expertise which he or she pursues through writing, research and community outreach.
+Each faculty member is responsible for developing areas of special expertise which they pursue through writing, research and community outreach.
 These special areas of expertise complement the teaching program for residents.
 This environment has permitted the residency program to attain the position it enjoys today as a nationally recognized outstanding university-based family and community medicine residency.
-In addition, our network of more than 30 years of graduates allows residents access to hundreds of family physicians across the globe.
+In addition, our network of more than 40 years of graduates allows residents access to hundreds of family physicians across the globe.

 I was in your shoes in 2001, applying to Jefferson’s Family Medicine residency program, and I could not have made a better decision to train at Jefferson and then join the faculty in 2004.
 This is a special place and I look forward to meeting you in person and discussing the opportunities available to you at Jefferson.
 I truly appreciate your interest in our program and if you have additional questions please e-mail me directly at Marc.Altshuler@jefferson.edu.